Helm Chart

 OpenShift

-For OpenProject to work in OpenShift without further adjustments, you need to use the following pod security context.
+For OpenProject to work in OpenShift without further adjustments, you need to use the following pod and container security context.

 podSecurityContext: